open/close all folders

-- While not directly linked to another game, Indiana Jones & the Fate of Atlantis could be considered a Gaiden Game to the Indiana Jones series of movies.
+- While not directly linked to another game, Indiana Jones and the Fate of Atlantis could be considered a Gaiden Game to the Indiana Jones series of movies.

 - Resident Evil Gaiden was the actual name of the game.
 Its ending has since been decanonized without doubt.

-- The light gun Spin Offs could also count, though they have slightly more credible ties to the Canon.
+- The ''Gun Survivor'' series could also count, though they have slightly more credible ties to the Canon.
 Some even seem to be retcon vehicles.

 - Devil May Cry 2 is a two-disc set.
 The second disk, which you may think will extend the story, doesn't.
 It fits this trope by giving you a gaiden game in form of Lucia, letting you play as her for the parts of the story where she wasn't interacting with Dante.
 It makes little enough sense what she's doing that it could easily be considered a wholly different game played in the DMC format.

 - The Gundam anime franchise has quite a few Gaiden Games, most of which are spinoffs of the original series and depict events that take place at the same time as White Base's adventures but in different parts of the world.
 The best-known of these include Rise from the Ashes (set in Australia), Blue Destiny (set in North America), and more recently Gundam 0081 (which takes place between the original series and Gundam 0083).
 Some other games shift between this and a full-on Licensed Game - Zeonic Front and Federation vs. Zeon on PlayStation 2 alternate between missions totally separated from the events of the anime and missions that put you right in the middle of major battles from the anime.